Konar, Chuvashia: Participants of the Second World War

-Traces of War
+Traces of war

-On the territory of the state farm "Sputnik", not far from the villages of Imburti and Toyzy of the Tsivilsky District (during the years of the war - Oktyabrsky District), on February 11, 1944 a military aircraft of American manufacture "Aerocobra" crashed in the forest.
+On the territory of the state farm "Sputnik", not far from the villages of Imburti and Toyzy of the Tsivilsky District (during the years of the war - Oktyabrsky District), on February 11, 1944, a military aircraft of American manufacture "Airacobra" crashed in the forest.
 35 years after the accident, students of the secondary school under the guidance of the historian and teacher Pavlov Averkiy Nikolaevich and Pavlova Lidia Mikhailovna studied the causes of the death of the aircraft and ascertained the personality of the pilot.

-Nine fighter aircraft of the brand "Aerocobra" from the 20th reserve aviation regiment, based in the city of Sverdlovsk, flew out of the airfield and headed for Ivanovo.
+Nine fighter aircraft of the brand "Airacobra" from the 20th reserve aviation regiment, based in the city of Sverdlovsk, flew out of the airfield and headed for Ivanovo.
 This was the task of the State Defense Committee to deliver Lend-Lease fighters for the needs of the front.
 One of the aircraft did not reach its goal.
 The pilot of the crashed plane, Ermakov Mikhail Alexandrovich, is buried in the cemetery of Vtorye Toyzy.

 A monument to the Unknown Soldier is erected in the settlement.
 On Victory Day, schoolchildren annually lay a wreath at it, honoring the memory of the soldiers who never returned from the front.